-When you move or copy a mosaic dataset the paths to the source imagery may change and when this happens, you will need to update the paths.
-If you move the source imagery, the paths will need to be updated in the mosaic dataset.
-When paths are broken, you will either not see an image when using the mosaic dataset or the overviews will appear gray.
+When you move or copy a mosaic dataset, the paths to the source imagery or reference mosaic dataset might change, requiring that the paths be updated.
+If you move the source imagery, the paths will also need to be updated in the mosaic dataset.
+When paths are broken, you will either not see an image when using the mosaic dataset, mosaic items will appear as a black and white checkerboard, or the overviews will appear gray.

 If the overviews were created in the default location, next to the geodatabase folder, and they are moved to the same default location, then the path will not need to be updated.
 If the overviews remain in the same location, and this is visible to the mosaic dataset, then the paths will not need to be updated.
 If the mosaic dataset cannot access the overviews, or the overviews were moved, the path to the overviews needs to be updated.

 If you have lidar data in the mosaic dataset, a cache was likely generated.
 The cache will regenerate if it doesn't exist in the expected location or it is out of date.
 If you move the cache and you want to continue to use it, then you must update the path in the mosaic dataset.

 If you use the Build Mosaic Dataset Item Cache tool, then you will need to update the path.

 If you know the paths you need to replace, you can right-click the mosaic dataset in the Contents pane and click Data > Repair Mosaic Dataset Paths, or in the Catalog pane, right-click on the mosaic dataset and select Repair Mosaic Dataset Paths.
 This opens the Repair Mosaic Dataset dialog box allowing you to define an old path and a new path.
 Steps to use this dialog box are described below.